kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## The New Role for Analysts

-We no longer code meaning manually.
+We no longer code meaning manually
-We extract it from embeddings.
+We extract it from embeddings
 Our skill is in interpretation, filtering, and grounding

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.